-ICL's contribution to international dialogues on leadership and the development of a basic scientific understanding of collaboration is documented in dozens of books, scholarly and popular articles, chapters, presentations and endorsements.
+ICL's contribution to international dialogues on leadership and the development of a basic scientific understanding of collaboration and collective impact is documented in dozens of books, scholarly and popular articles, chapters, presentations and endorsements.

 Today, ICL founder & principal consultant Hank Rubin continues the ICL mission:

 to improve the collective impact of public leaders and partnerships dedicated to a progressive agenda in support of children, families, communities and schools.

 ICL will help you convene, engage and motivate the right people in the right way within a sustainable structure designed to accomplish change.
 ICL will ...

 - help you plan and convene a new start-up collaboration ... and then stay in touch to help you keep it strong.

 - help you strengthen or reboot a collective effort that's grown tired or ineffectual ... and then stay on call if you need help keeping it vital.

 - be the catalyst, speaker, facilitator you need to launch or energize, regroup or reorganize, plan or audit your collaboration.